On the entanglement contour of excited states in the holographic CFT: Abstract

 \section{Abstract}

-{ In this paper, we investigate the entanglement contour in a general excited state in the holographic 2d CFT using the partial entanglement entropy proposal.
-We discuss how the thermodynamics fixes the entanglement contour and discuss how the distribution of degrees of freedom in a subsystem is related to the HRT surface in a general time-dependent excited states.
+{In this paper, we study the entanglement contour in a general excited state in the holographic 2d CFT using the partial entanglement entropy proposal.
+We show how the thermodynamics fixes the entanglement contour relating it to first law of entanglement.
+We derive the entanglement contour for a general time-dependent excited state and consider a quenched initial state in the presence of spatial boundaries as an explicit example.
 Finally, we comment on the coarse-graining and the complexity contour in the $AdS_3/CFT_2$. }